JacquelineCasey/fullstackopen-blog-list/README.md

 Setting up a github environment seemed not to work, but the current system does work.
 See the current `main.yml` file.
 Also, maybe quotes were getting in the way, so I eventually took them out.
+- github does use the same uri as we do, so try not to run tests locally at the same time.
+I could change it on github in the future.